jaraquistain/supereffective-sdk/README.md

 - Turbo: Monorepo manager
 - Biome: Linter and formatter
 - tsup and Vite: Bundler and dev server
-- Bun: Test and script runner
+- Jest + SWC: Test and script runner